 SAFE Treats for your pet include pumpkin, peanut butter (without xylitol), sweet potatoes, carrots, and green beans.
 Using fake plants as decoration and keeping things out of reach are great ways to prevent any upset stomachs.

--Always monitor and by keeping them out of reach of pets, and on sturdy surfaces pets cannot knock over.
+-Always monitor lit candles and fireplace fires by keeping them out of reach of pets, and on sturdy surfaces pets cannot knock over.